MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2024-06-27-make-more-tensorflow-part1.md

 ## Normalizing the counts

 To sample based on the distribution, it is better to have probabilities instead of counts.
-See my earlier post on [Random pick weight]({% post_url 2023-10-30-random-pick-weight %})(!posts/.md) for some detailed explanation.
-Because we said we would do it with Tensorflow, let's use some tensorflow functions.
+See my earlier post on [random pick weight]({% post_url 2023-10-30-random-pick-weight %}) for some detailed explanation.
+Here I will use some tensorflow functions to do the same thing.

 {% highlight python %}
 P = tf.constant(counts, dtype=tf.float32)